hsh-elc/grappa-webservice/documents/concept/documentation.md

 ### Get list of all online graders

-Get the list of graders that are enabled and online and ready to take on submissions.
+Get the list of graders that are enabled and ready to take on submissions.

 * **URL**